ANNarchy/ANNarchy/README.md

 * Forum: [google forum](https://groups.google.com/forum/#!forum/annarchy)
 * Bug reports and feature requests: [Issue Tracker](https://github.com/ANNarchy/ANNarchy/issues).

-> [!NOTE]
-> ANNarchy 5.0 has been released as pre-release.
-It is a major update with many new features and improvements.
-To use the new release, you need to install ANNarchy with *pip install ANNarchy==5.0.0rc10*.
-The documentation is available at [annarchy.github.io](https://annarchy.github.io).
-The documentation for ANNarchy 4.8 is available at [annarchy.github.io/ANNarchy4](https://annarchy.github.io/ANNarchy4).

 ### Citation

 If you use ANNarchy for your research, we would appreciate if you cite the following paper: